-If we want to make changes in our life, we have to make changes in our thinking – because our thinking determines our life experience:
+If we want to make changes in our life, we have to make changes in our thinking – because what we think on a regular basis determines our life experience:

-Our thoughts create our feelings, which fuel our actions, which create the results in our life.
+Our thoughts create our feelings, which fuel our actions, which create the results in our lives.

 Before we can think about changing our thoughts, we need to become aware of what we are actually thinking.